simonw/datasette-auth-tokens/README.md

     },
     "databases": {
         "tokens": {
-            "allow": {}
+            "allow": false
         }
     }
 }
 ```
 The `"sql"` key here contains the SQL query.
 The `"database"` key has the name of the attached database file that the query should be executed against - in this case it would execute against `tokens.db`.

-### Securing your custom tokens
+### Securing your tokens

-Anyone with access to your Datasette instance can use it to read the `token_secret` column in your tokens table.
+If you implement the custom pattern above which reads `token_secret` from your own `tokens` table, you need to be aware that anyone with read access to your Datasette instance could read those tokens from your table.
 This probably isn't what you want!

 To avoid this, you should lock down access to that table.
-The configuration example above shows how to do this using an `"allow": {}` block.
+The configuration example above shows how to do this using an `"allow": false` block to deny all access to that `tokens` database.

 Consult Datasette's [Permissions documentation](https://datasette.readthedocs.io/en/stable/authentication.html#permissions) for more information about how to lock down this kind of access.